aichamabrouk/Scraping/README.md

-# Scraping
+# Scraping data of sports halls in Tunisia!
-scrape data from website
-You need to install geckodriver.exe and Mozilla Firefox